 Let’s start with one of the most important ones…

 The wheelbase is the measurement from one inner truck hole to the other.
 You can see what I mean in the image below.
 It’s important because it affects how your board turns (although not the only variable).

-The reason why it’s measured between the inner holes is that manufacturers can’t control what trucks you put on your setup.
-And traditional kingpins, reverse kingpins, surfskate adapters have different baseplate angles… Which affects the ‘true’ wheelbase.
+The reason why it’s measured between the inner holes is because manufacturers can’t control what trucks you put on your setup.
+And traditional kingpins, reverse kingpins, and surfskate adapters have different baseplate angles… Which affects the ‘true’ wheelbase.

 The average surfskate wheelbase ranges from 14” to 20” (35.5 cm to 51 cm).
 But, there are always exceptions, like Hamboards.